Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 \subsection{Sensitive Settings}

-The results of out-of-KB mention discovery with BLINKout are sensitive to the settings below.
+The results of BLINkout are sensitive to the settings below.

-\paragraph{The Number of Top-\textit{k} Candidates} Out-of-KB metric scores generally have a positive correlation with $k$ when it is below a limit.
+\textbf{The Number of Top-\textit{k} Candidates}.
+Out-of-KB metric scores generally have a positive correlation with $k$ when it is below a limit.
 A higher top-$k$ may make it harder to train a model to discriminate out-of-KB from the remaining classes using the cross-encoder; this especially decreases the performance when there are limited out-of-KB samples for training (e.g., in MM-2014AB).
-In-KB results and bi-encoder results positively correlate with $k$.
-Details and figures are in Appendix \ref{param-top-k}.
+A lower top-$k$ is likely to decrease in-KB EL results.
+Details are in Appendix \ref{param-top-k}.

-\paragraph{NIL Textual Representation} NIL representation sets a prior anchor point in the embedding space for the bi-encoder and is used in the cross-encoder for candidate ranking.
-Results on ShARe/CLEF 2013 are displayed in Table \ref{NIL-rep-results}: \texttt{[NIL]} representation performed the best for all metrics, either in the fixed or the fine-tuned setting.
+\textbf{NIL Entity Representation}.
+NIL representation sets a prior anchor point in the embedding space for the bi-encoder and is used in the cross-encoder for candidate ranking.
+Results on ShARe/CLEF 2013 and NILK-sample are displayed in Table \ref{NIL-rep-results}: \texttt{[NIL]} representation performed the best in most settings, either fixed or fine-tuned.